-Teaching notes and videos: these notes (and the videos attached to them) provide an in-depth description of theoretical tools that we will use in.
+Teaching notes: these notes provide an in-depth description of theoretical tools that we will use in.
 They will be available in the "Files" section of Canvas.

 Discussion sets: these are short and practical exercises on the topic that we will discuss that week in class.
 They are meant to get you thinking about the issues ahead of class, as well as to provide a basis for class discussion.
 Each discussion set contains a few questions, the answer to which you will have to turn in before class.
 The discussion sets are available in the "Files" section of Canvas.